- Fulbright Awards

 Does your application require a CEEB code?
 Find out what a CEEB code is by visiting our Common Application Tips and Hints page.

 If you decide you will be unable to take the test on the day you scheduled, please be sure to delete your registration by logging in to the College Board website, selecting “My Registrations” and clicking the blue “delete” option below the test date.

-The test dates for the 2013-14 academic year are as follows:
+The test dates for 2014 are as follows: